-A network TAP is a hardware tool that allows you to access and monitor your network.
-TAPs transmit both the send and receive data streams simultaneously on separate dedicated channels, ensuring all data arrives at the monitoring device in real time.
+A network TAP is a hardware tool that allows you to access your network data.
+TAPs transmit both the send and receive data streams simultaneously on separate dedicated channels, ensuring all data arrives at the monitoring or security device in real time.

 Network TAPs come in variety of configurations: